kyma-project/test-infra/README.md

 ### Project documentation

-Please see the [index page](/docs/index.md) for test-infra documentation.
-It list all documentatoin available in test-infra repository.
+Please see the [index page](/docs/index.md) for the Test Infra documentation.
+It lists all the documentation available in the `test-infra` repository.

 ### Prow